 Somebody forgot to tell the Achievement School District it had to follow a few simple rules when the Legislature formed it a few years ago to save failing schools: Primarily, don’t party with the money.

 RICHARD COURTNEY: REALTY CHECK

-WASHINGTON (AP) — Long-term U.S. mortgage rates rose this week but remain at levels low enough to boost home sales in the spring buying season.
+WASHINGTON (AP) — Long-term U.S. mortgage rates didn't budge this week, remaining at historically low levels that continue to lure prospective home buyers.

 DAVID CLIMER: OUT OF LEFT FIELD

 The temptation here is to throw a couple of buckets of cold water on the great expectations for the Tennessee Vols this season.